Emergency aid

 War has been raging in eastern Ukraine since 2014.
 As a result of the fighting in the Luhansk and Donetsk regions, many people have been killed or driven from their homes.
 The fear of war and violence has been part of everyday life for the population in eastern Ukraine for years.

 The refugees were often only able to take the bare essentials with them.
 There is a lack of food, medicine, hygiene products and safe accommodation.
 In addition, large parts of the civilian infrastructure have been damaged or destroyed as a result of the fighting.
 The icy winter is particularly hard for those affected.
-14.6 million people are dependent on humanitarian aid - more than a third of the Ukrainian population.
+12.7 million people are dependent on humanitarian aid - a third of the Ukrainian population.

 A monthly donation provides lasting help